 My project have been funded, commissioned or otherwise supported by some great organisations including Wellcome Trust, Jerwood Charitable Foundation, British Council, motiroti, LMCC and Arts Council England.
 You can find out more about support for specific projects on the Projects pages.

-I have a number of publications including my collection of plays BALL & Other Funny Stories (Oberon Books, 2012) and documentation of performance, CANCER CANCER CANCER CANCER CANCER (Live Art Development Agency, 2012), both of which you can purchase via my Shop.
+I have a number of publications including my collection of plays BALL & Other Funny Stories (Oberon Books, 2012 + 2015), Purge (Oberon Books, 2016) and documentation of performance, CANCER CANCER CANCER CANCER CANCER (Live Art Development Agency, 2012).

-I work as a Senior Lecturer at University of Chichester in Department of Theatre (Performing Arts) and have contributed to academic articles in Contemporary Theatre Review, PAJ, Performance Research and Performing Ethos amongst others.
+I work as a Reader in Theatre at University of Chichester and have contributed to academic articles in Contemporary Theatre Review, PAJ, Performance Research and Performing Ethos amongst others.
 I give workshops quite regularly, sometimes in association with a performance and sometimes just on their own.
 You can find more details of these on my Teaching page.
 I also am a Core Artist with Forest Fringe and an Associate Artist with Clod Ensemble’s Performing Medicine Programme.